 We hold a daily act of collective worship sometimes as a whole school and sometimes within class groups or family learning groups.
 We hold special collective worship service on a Friday afternoon at 2.40pm to end the week.
 At this service we celebrate the children’s achievements and have time to reflect on what we have enjoyed and learnt throughout the week.
 Parents are very welcome to share this collective worship with us – it is always so lovely for your child if you are there to share the service with them, especially if they are being awarded a certificate.

 Our school is named after St Martin of Tours.
 St Martin lived his life being kind and wanting to do good for others without wanting any reward.
+In the same way, we want to encourage our school community to do good for others through our “Courageous Advocacy” projects; and in each small act of kindness we are reminded of St Martin’s life and work.
 This is the story of St Martin who is often referred to as the ragged bishop.

 A long time ago in the year 316AD a little boy called Martin was born .
 Martin’s father wanted his son to be tough and learn to fight so he sent him to join the Roman Emperor’s guards when he was still a teenager, Martin wasn’t very keen on this idea but he went because his father told him to.